Crystallization of natural therapeutics for improved purity and polymorphism.

 In Aphios’ SuperFluids™ CRY process, a supercritical or near-critical fluid is slowly added to a conventional organic liquid solvent containing the solute to be crystallized.

-If the supercritical or near-critical fluid is used as the anti-solvent, its dissolution into the solvent is typically accompanied by a change in polarity of the solvent mixture, and consequently, a reduction of the fluid's solvation power relative to a particular substance.
-Density may also decrease, resulting in further reduction in solvation capacity.
+If the supercritical or near-critical fluid is used as the anti-solvent, its dissolution into the solvent is typically accompanied by a change in polarity of the solvent mixture, and consequently, a reduction of the fluid’s solvation power relative to a particular substance.
+Density may also decrease, resulting in a further reduction in solvation capacity.
 As a result, the mixture becomes supersaturated, which causes nucleation at the molecular level and the formation of well-ordered and highly pure crystals.
 In certain cases, the mixture density may actually be greater than that of the neat solvent.
 In this case, crystallization is caused primarily by the polarity change of the mixture.